Nintendo 3DS

 2013

 I enjoyed the touch-controlled Zelda adventures on the Nintendo DS, but A Link Between Worlds was a return to form for the series.
-The game was a direct successor to A Link to the Past, and the games featured enemies, items, and locations that were first seen in the SNES classic.
-Playing the game felt like taking a trip through memory lane, but this is not to say that the game doesn’t offer anything in the name of innovation.
+It was a direct successor to A Link to the Past, and it featured enemies, items, and locations that were first seen in the SNES classic.
+Playing the game was like a trip through memory lane, but it also offered plenty in the name of innovation.
 Although it’s primarily played from a top-down perspective, the game features a new mechanic that allows Link to merge into walls like a mural.
-Link can move along the walls horizontally after entering them, and this ultimately allows him to avoid hazards and reach seemingly unreachable areas.
+Link can move along the walls horizontally after entering them, and this ultimately allows him to avoid hazards and get to seemingly unreachable areas.
 This gameplay mechanic is used for exploration, puzzle-solving, and boss battles, and it literally changes the way players look at the game.
 Another way the game switches things up is with its special items.
 Most Zelda games follow a simple formula that sees players finding a special item in a dungeon and using it to solve puzzles before repeating the process with a different item in the next dungeon.
-In A Link Between Worlds, however, all of the key items are all available to rent or purchase during the game’s first act.
+In A Link Between Worlds, however, all of the key items are available to rent or purchase during the game’s first act.
 This system gives players more freedom, and the game’s progression feels decidedly different from previous Zelda titles.
-A Link Between Worlds is the perfect marriage between the old and the new, and it’s a worthy follow-up to one of the greatest SNES games of all-time.
+A Link Between Worlds is the perfect marriage between the old and the new, and it’s a worthy follow-up to one of the greatest SNES games of all time.

 Do you agree with this list?
 Let us know what you think by leaving a comment below.
 Your opinion matters!